 – Has a strong personal link to Brighton or Hove (born, lived, worked)

-– Their work/life made a significant contribution to human welfare or happiness in a city-wide, national or international conte
+– Their work/life made a significant contribution to human welfare or happiness in a city-wide, national or international context

 – There is an identifiable existing building or structure – an associated address – on which to affix a plaque